 The rising star of East London, Leyton has experienced a recent growth spurt when it comes to property interest.
 Soaking up the overflow of those prices out of Inner London, the area remains relatively affordable, meaning more and more first-time buyers are now finding themselves calling Leyton home.

-A predominantly residential area, Leyton has established a supreme popularity with first-time buyers and commuters, thanks to it being home to one of the fastest in-and-out of Central London routes via the .
-The recently re-opened Lea Bridge station also sits comfortably local to residents of Leyton, offering journeys using . services
+A predominantly residential area, Leyton has established a supreme popularity with first-time buyers and commuters, thanks to it being home to one of the fastest in-and-out of Central London routes via the Central line.
+The recently re-opened Lea Bridge station also sits comfortably local to residents of Leyton, offering journeys using Greater Anglia services.

 One of the main beneficiaries of the London 2012 Summer Olympics — following more than £2.5 million worth of investment — this conveniently located district has seen significant regeneration in recent years.
 Neighbouring Stratford was the epicenter of the successful Olympics Games but, with a surplus of visitors from across the globe, Leyton naturally did very well out of the 16 day sporting event.
 The remnants still stand across East London which make for some wonderful family outings.
-The iconic looping structure of the was the epicenter of the successful Olympics Games and is located within the enthralling is a must-visit . — following more than £2.5 million worth of investment — this conveniently located district has seen significant regeneration in recent years.
-Neighbouring
+The iconic looping structure of the ArcelorMittal Orbit is a must-visit and is located within the enthralling Queen Elizabeth Olympic Park.

-Marking the Queen’s Diamond Jubilee, residents of this flourishing district benefit from having the glorious , which offers bundles of green, open space away from the hustle and bustle.
-Host to various amenities including football, rugby and cricket pitches, on their doorstep.
-A stone’s throw from Leyton, this beautiful expanse is well-maintained and ideal for a pleasant walk or picnic. is another great spot for a day out
+Marking the Queen’s Diamond Jubilee, residents of this flourishing district benefit from having the glorious Leyton Jubilee Park on their doorstep, which offers bundles of green, open space away from the hustle and bustle.
+Host to various amenities including football, rugby and cricket pitches, Hackney Marshes is another great spot for a day out.
+A stone’s throw from Leyton, this beautiful expanse is well-maintained and ideal for a pleasant walk or picnic.

 Places to go